 Residents receive membership to the American Academy of Pediatrics and subscriptions to Pediatrics and Pediatrics in Review.

 All incoming residents also receive a $100 stipend to purchase a book, study resource or piece of medical equipment of their choosing.
-A pair of personalized embroidered scrubs is also provided along with personalized white coats.
+A pair of personalized embroidered scrubs is also provided.

 The hospital owns an apartment building (called "The Rodney"), which is located across the street from the hospital.
 There are studios, one-bedroom, and two-bedroom apartments available.
 Parking is included in a secure lot.
 Utilities are free.
 Currently, 60% of our residents live at the Rodney while others live throughout the Los Angeles area including Downtown, West Hollywood, Glendale, Los Feliz and the beach cities.